Janarthanan-Balasubramani/techno-tackle-backend-solution/README.md

 and Every error is handled and thrown with status code

 rate limiting is implemented with 30 requests per api for 1 minute

+sqlite database with prisma orm is used

+for database integrations

+application flow is from routes to controller to service layer and to repository layer

+controller is used for handling requests and responses

+service layer is for handling any business logics

+repository layer is for handling the database interactions

+routes is called in app.ts file to point out for appropriate routes

+middleware is used to validate the input given in the body